azavea/nasa-hyperspectral/docs/arch/v1/README.md

 * Develop Publish Workflow (catalog with results)
 * Record Data Provenance Metadata (record provenance metadata in the STAC items)

-#### Assumptions
+The intent is to have a reference architecture that is adaptable for new usecases involving imagery processing.

+### Evaluation criteria / non-functional requirements

-1. Input sources can vary (the system should not be tight to a single source)
+1. Input sources can vary
+    - We should be able to work not only with a single source of data
 2. Products can vary (oil spill, tree mortality) and can use different sources
-3. Modules should be scalable on demand
-4. Target both constant messages stream and non constant messages stream
+    - We should not be attached to any single selected use case (no matter what it is), it is important to build up the system a way that it is not attached to single product
+3. Processing of large volumes of data
+    - Should be able to work with relatively large inputs (each AVIRIS input is more than of 8Gb size)
+4. Scalability
+    - We don't expect that system would be in a constat use and the static cost (cost of a system that does not function) should be minimized
-5. Flexible ad-hoc modules invocation that doesn't neccesarily mean scheduling (i.e. it should be possible to re-use individual modules)
+5. Flexible async ad-hoc componentes invocation that doesn't neccesarily mean scheduling (i.e. it should be possible to re-use individual components), compontents independence
-6. Developer receives feedback that new job types have started successfully within a few minutes

-##### Modules and sources assumptions

-* At least preprocessing (activation) and processing modules should exist
-* AVIRIS Source is the only available dataset at this point
+    - Components independnce reduces complexity of development and should allow to recombine components in somewhat order that increases the reusability of the system
+6. There should be mechanisms to introspect and debug failures within the pipeline
+    - In addition to low start times, there should be a set of tools to start investigating possible issues
+7. Low startup times
+    - Should be easy enough to start diagnosing the issue and to have a simple development cycle
+8. Heterogeneous execution environment
+    - Implementation of components is not limited to a single language

-#### More Context
+#### Background

 Originally, GeoTrellis (v1.0.0+) was mostly designed towards batch processing and towards large jobs on scale.
 Scaling was achieved via Spark and its inbuilt functionality to distribute